 How Should You Deal With Skin Conditions That Cause Scarring?

 These issues are much tougher to deal with.
 If someone has been diagnosed by a dermatologist with a specific skin condition, then it is up to the individual to decide if they want to treat the symptoms with prescription medication or alternative therapies.
 Personally, I like hearing what physicians say; however, I take that information and, when possible, look for alternative therapies.
-For example, I use a homeopath who looks for the root cause of the issue.
+For example, I use a homeopath that looks for the root cause of the issue.
 If prescribed, I take a homeopathic remedy, internally, and treat the affected area, externally, with Calendula Cream or my Cherry-O Balm.
 I also wrote a post called Is Vitamin E a Miracle Cure For Reducing Scars that you may want to check out.

 My belief is that if you have a skin condition and suppress the skin’s inflammatory response with a corticosteroid you are not solving the root cause, only suppressing the symptom.
 For example, applying steroid creams to treat an itch only hides the symptoms; it does not solve the underlying problem.